awsdocs/amazon-rds-on-vmware-user-guide/doc_source/installing-media.md

-# Installing the Media for Microsoft SQL Server<a name="installing-media"></a>
+# Installing the media for Microsoft SQL Server<a name="installing-media"></a>

 If you are using Microsoft SQL Server, an on\-premises customer provided license is required\.
 In this case, make sure that you install your operating system media and database media before you create Amazon RDS DB instances\.

 **Important**
 MySQL and PostgreSQL don't require you to install media\.
-If you plan to use one of these DB engines, you can move on to [Choosing the On\-Premises DB Instance Class](db-instance-class-on-premises.md)\.
+If you plan to use one of these DB engines, you can move on to [Choosing the on\-premises DB instance class](db-instance-class-on-premises.md)\.

-## Supported Media<a name="installing-media.supported"></a>
+## Supported media<a name="installing-media.supported"></a>

 Currently, the following media are supported:
 + **OS Installation Media**